mcongrove/PebbleDaylight/README.md

 # Daylight for Pebble

-A Pebble watch face that shows daylight as it passes over Earth.
+A Pebble watch face that shows the daylight as it streaks across the globe.

+Colors can be inverted and land masses can be shown or hidden by accessing the settings in the Pebble application.

 This code is open sourced under the Apache 2.0 license.

 ![Daylight](https://raw.github.com/mcongrove/PebbleDaylight/master/watchface.jpg)